awsdocs/amazon-rds-user-guide/doc_source/CHAP_SQLServer.md

 The computation and memory capacity of a DB instance is determined by its DB instance class\.
 The DB instance class you need depends on your processing power and memory requirements\.
 For more information, see [DB instance classes](Concepts.DBInstanceClass.md)\.

 The following list of DB instance classes supported for Microsoft SQL Server is provided here for your convenience\.
 For the most current list, see the RDS console: [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

+Not all DB instance classes are available on all supported SQL Server minor versions\.
+For example, some newer DB instance classes such as db\.r6i aren't available on older minor versions\.
+You can use the [describe\-orderable\-db\-instance\-options](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/rds/describe-orderable-db-instance-options.html) AWS CLI command to find out which DB instance classes are available for your SQL Server edition and version\.

 ****